1993 President of the Hong Kong Legislative Council election

-An election for the President of the Legislative Council of Hong Kong took place on 19 February 1993 for members to among themselves elect the first President after abolishing the practice for the Governor to preside.
-Deputy President John Joseph Swaine was unopposed and became the first elected President.
+An election for the president of the Legislative Council of Hong Kong took place on 19 February 1993 for members to among themselves elect the first President after abolishing the practice for the governor to preside.
+Deputy President John Joseph Swaine was unopposed and became the first elected president.

 Background

 Hong Kong Royal Instructions was one of the principal constitutional documents of British Hong Kong that includes the formation of the Legislative Council.

-The Governor of Hong Kong had been mandated to preside at meetings of the Council since the start of the British rule.
-In 1990, the position of Deputy President was created, who shall be appointed by the Governor.
-A year later, the Governor was no longer required to attend every meetings.
+The governor of Hong Kong had been mandated to preside at meetings of the council since the start of the British rule.
+In 1990, the position of Deputy President was created, who shall be appointed by the governor.
+A year later, the governor was no longer required to attend every meetings.
 David Wilson, then Governor of Hong Kong, announced he intended to appoint John Joseph Swaine as deputy in 1991.
 Swaine assumed office in the first meeting of the next session in October 1991.
-In his address to the Council, Wilson confirmed most of the meetings of the Council will be chaired by Swaine.
+In his address to the council, Wilson confirmed most of the meetings of the council will be chaired by Swaine.

-In October 1992, with the upcoming handover of Hong Kong, Chris Patten, the new Governor, announced he is handing over the presidency of the Council to elected President as soon as possible, as part of separating the non-government membership of the Executive and the Legislative Council.
-Patten also called on the Council to develop further its relationship with the Government, and that he "will be answerable as the head of the executive to this Council rather than being restricted to the role of President".
+In October 1992, with the upcoming handover of Hong Kong, Chris Patten, the new governor, announced he is handing over the presidency of the council to elected president as soon as possible, as part of separating the non-government membership of the rxecutive and the legislative council.
+Patten also called on the council to develop further its relationship with the Government, and that he "will be answerable as the head of the executive to this Council rather than being restricted to the role of President".

-Amendments announced in December 1992 and effective on 19 February 1993 ended the role of Governor as the President.
-Both the President and President's Deputy became elected posts by members of the Council.
-The amendment therefore triggered the election of President for the first time in colonial history.
+Amendments announced in December 1992 and effective on 19 February 1993 ended the role of governor as the president.
+Both the president and president's deputy became elected posts by members of the council.
+The amendment therefore triggered the election of president for the first time in colonial history.